terra-money/docs/docs/learn/glossary.md

 A cryptocurrency that tracks the price of any asset, usually currency.
 Algorithmic stablecoins maintain their price peg through a set of rules or software instead of an underlying asset.

-For more information on stablecoins created by the Terra protocol, see [Terra stablecoins](#terra-stablecoins)

 ## Arbitrage

 To profit from price differences across different markets.
 Arbitrageurs buy coins in one market and sell them on another market for a higher price.